BardicDefense/purple-hack/README.md

 logically follow to their next hex.

 If the check fails, the party is lost.
-To leave the hex, the party must spend hex points equal to the amount they spent to enter it originally, and then make a new navigation check.
+To leave the hex, the party must spend travel points equal to the amount they spent to enter it originally, and then make a new navigation check.
 Failure means that the party is still lost.

 ### Searching